njoylab/docs.echovalue.dev/content/1-main.md

 **echoValue** is not intended to replace robust databases or caching systems in large and security-critical applications.
 It is specifically tailored to cater to the needs of small projects where simplicity, ease of use, and quick setup are the primary concerns.

 <aside class="warning">
-You should not use echoValue to save sensitive data
+You should not use echoValue to save sensitive data.
 </aside>